 Before the ballet reached the Paris Opéra stage in 1938, Florent Schmitt had already prepared a concert suite, consisting of purely orchestral material extracted from the ballet.
 While less than half the length of the complete score, the suite contains some of the ballet’s most memorable music.

 But despite its very positive initial reception, Oriane et le Prince d’Amour is all-but-unknown today.
 In fact, it may be the most obscure of Florent Schmitt’s large-scale orientalist scores (the others being La Tragédie de Salomé [1907/10], Antoine et Cléopâtre , and Salammbó , along with the composer’s stunning choral fresco Psaume XLVII ).

-Oriane has been revived only once as a stage production since its premiere (in 1961, also by the Paris Opéra), and other than some occasional concert broadcasts of the complete ballet or the suite over French National Radio during the 1950s, the piece seems never to have gained a foothold anywhere.
+Oriane has been revived only once as a stage production since its premiere (in 1961, also at the Paris Opéra), and other than some occasional concert broadcasts of the complete ballet or the suite over French National Radio during the 1950s, the piece seems never to have gained a foothold anywhere.

 To my knowledge, up until now neither the suite nor the complete ballet had ever been performed in concert in North America.
 Moreover, there has been only one commercial recording ever made of the music (the suite only) – a rather substandard production released on the Cybelia label in the 1980s.
 Unfortunately, that recording doesn’t do the music many favors: the interpretation is hidebound; the orchestral playing merely average, and the audio fidelity underwhelming.